ebridge/bridge-web/deploy/README.md

 ## Deploy secrets

-You only need to deploy or update secrets if there are changes secrets.
+You only need to deploy or update secrets if there are changes to secrets.

 Secrets will be under the name `bridge-api` with the same key as their env var name in corresponding `.env.<server-env>.<app>` file.